Banate of Bosnia: Kotromanić dynasty

-Prijezda I's realm (founder of Kotromanić dynasty) was significantly smaller than Ninoslav's, the northern regions of Usora and Soli having been detached by the Hungarian crown.
+Prijezda I's realm (founder of Kotromanić dynasty) was significantly smaller than Ninoslav's, the northern regions of Usora and Soli having been annexed by the Hungarian crown.
 In 1284 this contiguous territory was granted to King Ladislaus IV of Hungary's brother-in-law, the deposed Serbian king Dragutin.
 The same year Prijezda arranged the marriage of his son, Stephen I, with Dragutin's daughter Elizabeth.
 The marriage had great consequences in the subsequent centuries, when Stephen and Elizabeth's Kotromanić descendants claimed the throne of Serbia.
 Prijezda was forced to withdraw from the throne in 1287 due to his old age.
 He spent his last hours on his estate in Zemljenik.
-Hungarians reasserted their authority over territories as Soli, Usora, Vrbas, Sana in the early 13th century.
-Territory that Ban Prijezda, a loyal Hungarian vassal, controlled was possibly in northern parts of today's Bosnia between rivers Drina and Bosna.
-Banate of Bosnia to the south remained independent, but we do not know its rulers, successors of ban Ninoslav.
+The Hungarians reasserted their authority over territories such as Soli, Usora, Vrbas, Sana in the early 13th century.
+Territories that Ban Prijezda, a loyal Hungarian vassal, controlled was possibly in northern parts of today's Bosnia between rivers Drina and Bosna.
+The Banate of Bosnia to the south remained independent, but we do not know its rulers, the successors of Ban Ninoslav.

-He was inherited by Prijezda II who ruled independently from 1287–1290, but later together with his brother Stephen I Kotromanić.
+Prijezda I was succeeded by Prijezda II who ruled independently from 1287–1290, but later together with his brother Stephen I Kotromanić.